 Should you grate your own cheese?

-We all know how convenient buying shredded cheese is, but that convenience comes with a cost: the cheese is coated in some preservatives (such as potato starch) that help keep it separated in the bag.
+We all know how convenient buying a bag of shredded cheese is, but that convenience comes with a cost: the cheese is coated in some preservatives (such as potato starch) that help keep it separated in the bag.
 And while this is great for grabbing a quick pinch of what you need, it’s also what causes melted cheese to appear lumpy or harden as it cools much faster than it should.
 It will also give the cheese a “firmer” feel.

-So if you’re a cheese lover like me and what the softest, most flavorful cheese in your recipes, I highly recommend freshly grating a block of cheese.
+So if you’re a cheese lover like me and what the softest, most flavorful cheese in your recipes, I highly recommend grating a block of cheese.
 I know it’s more work, but the end result will more than make up for it.